Share via

 Performing Agent operations

 The .agents property on the AIProjectsClient gives you access to an authenticated AgentsClient from the azure-ai-agents package.
 Below we show how to create an Agent and delete it.
-To see what you can do with the agent you created, see the many samples associated with the azure-ai-agents package.
+To see what you can do with the Agent you created, see the many samples and the README.md file of the dependent azure-ai-agents package.

 agent = project_client.agents.create_agent(